 Students take one intensive project-based course and a science writing course.
 Past course offerings have included:

-During the MOSTEC Conference at MIT, along with a two-hour Science Writing workshop, students take two hands-on science/engineering workshops for three hours each.
-Previous workshop offerings have included:
+During the MOSTEC Conference at MIT, students take two hands-on science/ engineering workshops for three hours each.
+Past workshop offerings have included: